MolSnoo/Alter-Ego/Docs/developer_reference/commands/moderator_commands.md

-    .generate 3 empty drain cleaner in cupboards at kitchen .instantiate green book in main pocket of large backpack 1 at dorm library .create 4 screwdriver in tool box at beach house
+    .generate 3 empty drain cleaner in cupboards at kitchen .instantiate green book in main pocket of large backpack 1 at dorm library .create 4 screwdriver in tool box at beach house .instantiate gacha capsule (color=metal + character=upa) in gacha slot at arcade .generate katana in nero's right hand
+    .instantiate gorilla mask on seamus's face
+    .create laptop in vivian's vivians satchel
+    .generate 2 shotput ball in cassie's main pocket of large backpack .instantiate 3 capsulebeast card (species=lavazard) in asuka's left pocket of gamer hoodie

+Generates an item or inventory item in the specified location.
+The prefab ID must be used.
+A quantity can also be set.
+If the prefab has procedural options, they can be manually set in parentheses.

+To instantiate an item, the name of the room must be given at the end, following "at".
+The name of the container to put it in must also be given.
+If the container is an object with a child puzzle, the puzzle will be its container.
+If the container is another item, the item's name or container identifier can be used.
+The name of the inventory slot to instantiate the item in can also be specified.

 To instantiate an inventory item, the name of the player must be given followed by "'s".
 A container item can be specified, as well as which slot to instantiate the item into.
 The player will not be notified if a container item is specified.
-An equipment slot can also be specified instead of a container item.
+An equipment slot can also be chosen instead of a container item.
 The player will be notified of obtaining the item in this case, and the prefab's equipped commands will be run.

 ## inventory